Sam Kerr Football Centre

 The Sam Kerr Football Centre is co-managed by VenuesWest and Football West.

-Football West oversee the day-to-day administration of the venue including training facilities and playing fields to support grassroots, community and high-performance football programs.
+Football West has administration offices onsite and manages the venue’s training facilities and playing fields to support grassroots, community, and high-performance football programs.

-VenuesWest own the asset on behalf of the State Government and oversee the daily operation and maintenance.
+VenuesWest own the asset on behalf of the WA Government and oversee the daily operation and maintenance.

 Project background